les-projets-cagnottes/slack-events-catcher/README.md

-# slack-interface
+# slack-events-catcher
-Slack Interface between our API and the official Slack API
+Endpoint for the event Slack API